Aims and scope

-Posting of unrefereed manuscripts to a community preprint server by the author does not preclude consideration for publication.
-Authors who post to a community preprint server should identify the preprint server and include the accession number or DOI during submission.
-Upon publication, authors should request that the community preprint server acknowledge that the article has been published and that the journal reference (including a DOI link to the published article) be included.
+Posting of manuscripts to a community preprint server by the author does not preclude consideration for publication.
+Authors who post their work as a preprint should identify the preprint server and include the accession number or DOI during submission.
+Upon publication, authors should request that the community preprint server acknowledge that the work has been published and that the journal reference (including a DOI link to the published article) be included.
 See Reference Guidelines for formatting of citations to manuscripts posted to preprint servers.
 Citation of a previous preprint version of the manuscript under consideration should be included as a footnote.

 All animal and human studies must be conducted in compliance with relevant local guidelines, such as the US Department of Health and Human Services Guide for the Care and Use of Laboratory Animals or MRC guidelines, and must be approved by the authors' Institutional Review Board(s).
 A statement to this effect with the name of the approving IRB(s) must be included in the Materials and methods section.
 All investigations with human subjects must be conducted according to the principles expressed in the Helsinki Declaration and must include a statement that informed consent was obtained from all subjects.
 We strongly encourage authors to use the appropriate Reporting Guidelines for their study type.